 Organization The EFO is the world leader in futurology, ...

+Main tasks

+Relevant previous experience

+Specific expertise

-Main tasks Relevant previous experience Specific expertise Staff members undertaking the work Key publications relevant to the project
+Staff members undertaking the work

 5.0.3 BAR: UNIVERSITÉ DE BAR (F)

 Organization Université de BAR specializes on drinking lots of red wine.
 It is a partner in the consortium, because it has a very nice chateau on the Cote d'Azure, where it can host gorgeous project meetings.